Don’t get caught out by the complicated legislation, tight timescales and tactics employed by Pub owning businesses (POB’s)

 The first thing to know about the MRO rules is that there are a number of times where timescales within the process are very tight and if you miss the deadlines you could miss your opportunity to seek MRO.
 It is therefore advisable that you ask for our assistance immediately.

 - The Tied Pub Tenant (TPT) only has 21 days to serve a Trigger Notice upon a Pub Owning Business (POB) after one of the 4 trigger events occurring.
-Accordingly a TPT needs to understand what is a trigger event and then understand that the Trigger notice has to be served within 21 days. (see our FAQ’s detailing “what is a trigger event”)
+Accordingly a TPT needs to understand what a trigger event is and then act quickly to serve a valid MRO Notice within 21 days. (see our FAQ’s detailing “what is a trigger event”).

 - A TPT only has 14 days after receipt of a MRO offer to object to any of the proposed terms.
 The MRO offer will, almost certainly, contain an offer of a new lease which contains provisions that are far less favourable than your existing agreement.